MonSzm/What-hashtag-is-that-/Tag_Game_Project/README.md

 **Provide WHOLE HASHTAG (without "#"):**
 - 😊 Really good: double point for all hidden letters
 - 😕 Almost good: double negative point for all hidden letters

+##4.
+Project workflow
+This project has been prepared by using library React.js.
+It was really busy time because of necessity to take into consideration all possible options.

+##5.
+To do in the next time
+- Only three chances
+- RWD for the main game (the second site)
+- Provide total points on the last page - after finish the game
+- Saving results of all users
+- Letters provided too quickly - to solve this case
+- Clear input form

+##GOOD LUCK!
+>Really_nice_IT_girl